 Now add chopped tomatoes and roasted garlic bits along with all the spices except garam masala.
 Cook for a few minutes with lid on till tomatoes get all mushy and start leaving the oil off the pan.

-Finally, add garam masala and chopped coriander leaves, mix well and switch off.
-Serve with hot crispy paratha or poori.
+Finally, add garam masala and Amchur powder, mix well and switch off.
+Garnish with freshly chopped coriander leaves and serve with hot crispy paratha, roti or rice.

 If you are looking for more side dishes without potatoes-